Suit or tuxedo? Answers here.

 Words: A. Fozzard

 What’s the difference between a suit and a tux?
-It’s more than just one is black.
+It’s more than just the colour or the addition of a bow-tie.

 Below, we unpick the tuxedo and all its parts so you’ll know you’re wearing the right thing next time you get a black-tie invitation.